 I would like to continue in both.
 I like how quickly TV works, and I love the social aspect of TV writing, with all the writers sitting around and swapping ideas.
 TV writing was one of the most fun things I've ever done.
 You get to sit in a nice, air-conditioned office all day drinking Coke Zero and eating Twizzlers.

-— I think it was the only way for us to be responsible to our investors.
+-- I think it was the only way for us to be responsible to our investors.
 We turned down nine distribution deals.
 The funny thing is that as we kept turning them down and doing more of the work ourselves, the deals got better and better.
-And of course by the last one, which was the best deal by far, we were like “wait, we’ve already done everything ourselves,” so we turned that down too. ((More on this at Truly Free Film.))
+And of course by the last one, which was the best deal by far, we were like "wait, we've already done everything ourselves," so we turned that down too. ((More on this at Truly Free Film.))

 Tze (pronounced "Z") Chun is a filmmaker working out of New York City.
 His debut feature CHILDREN OF INVENTION premiered at the 2009 Sundance Film Festival and has gone on to be one of the most-awarded and best-reviewed films of the year.
 It was released theatrically in 8 cities in 2010, and the New York Times called it "a fine feature debut."